-Zero token cost until recalled.
+Zero token cost until recall.

 LongMemEval Benchmark (ICLR 2025) — 500 questions, 6 categories